If you were denied a new bank account recently, you’re not alone. Around 15% of people applying for new checking accounts are rejected daily.

 Features & Benefits

-- Up to 5% cash back on qualified debit card purchases
+- Up to 3% cash back rewards

 Features & Benefits